W4RH4WK/Raygun/docs/build_instructions_windows.md

 4. Open the generated solution `raygun.sln` located inside the `build` directory.

-5. Set *example* as startup project.

-6. Release and debug configurations can now be built and run from within Visual Studio.
+5. Release and debug configurations can now be built and run from within Visual Studio.